etw0001/cse15l-lab-reports/labreport3.md

 -

 **Example 1**
-* The following command searches for and returns all files in the path `written_2/` that are greater than 100 kilobytes but less than 200 kilobytes.
+* The following command searches for and returns all files in `written_2` that are greater than 100 kilobytes but less than 200 kilobytes.
 This is useful for finding files that meet a certain size criteria.
 ```
 $ find written_2 -size +100k -size -200k
 ```